Aesculus californica: Description

+California buckeye has adapted to its native Mediterranean climate by having an earlier growing season that tracks the availability of moisture.
+It is among the earliest native woody plants in its range to produce new leaves in spring, and likewise one on the earliest to lose its leaves in late summer.
+In dry inland populations, the leaves commonly senesce in late spring or summer and are shed as soil moisture evaporates.
+Those growing in coastal regions tend to hold on to their leaves until mid-autumn.

 Distribution and habitat

-The only Aesculus variety native to the West, A. californica is widely distributed in California, growing along the central coast and in the lower elevations of the Sierra Nevada and Cascade Range.
-Its range extends to the foothills of the Siskiyou Mountains in the Rogue Valley in Oregon.
-A small disjunct population is found in the Chino Hills near Chino, California.
+California Buckeye is the only Aesculus species native to the western United States.
+A. californica is widely distributed in California, growing in the Klamath Mountains and California Coast Ranges from the Siskiyou Mountains south to Los Angeles County and in the Cascade Range and lower elevations of the Sierra Nevada from Shasta County to Kern County.
+A small, disjunct population occurs near Gold Hill in the Rogue Valley in Jackson County, Oregon, separated from the California populations by quite a distance.

-It is found growing in a wide range of conditions from crowded, moist, semi-shaded canyon bottoms to dry south-facing slopes and hilltops.
+This species grows in a wide range of conditions: dry slopes, in canyons and along streams generally at low to middle elevations below 1700m.
+It occurs as scattered individuals in grasslands as an understory shrub in mixed evergreen forests, and as a component or local dominant of chaparral and oak woodlands.
 In the coastal ranges north of Big Sur it is found growing alone on slopes, or intermingled with valley oak (Quercus lobata), Oregon oak (Q. garryana), coast live oak (Q. agrifolia) and California bay laurel (Umbellularia californica).
 In the foothills of the Sierra Nevada, A. californica can be found standing alone in grassland at the lowest elevations, intermingled in blue oak woodlands at intermediate elevations, and in mixed evergreen forests of black oak (Q. kelloggii), gray pine (Pinus sabiniana), ponderosa pine (P. ponderosa) and interior live oak (Q. wislizeni) as it nears the limit of its range.